The 3 AM Question That Haunts Every Entrepreneur

 And yet, that was my life.

-I'm sincere when I say the secret wasn't photography talent.
-Yes, of course the photos had to be good... craftsmanship should be a given, not a differentiator, so... if there was any secret (there wasn't), it would've been that I had a distinct advantage because of one simple truth:
+Well, I'm sincere when I say the secret wasn't photography talent.
+Yes, of course the photos had to be good... quality craftsmanship should be a given, not a differentiator, so... if there was any secret (there wasn't), it would've been that I had a distinct advantage because of one simple truth:

 Thanks to method marketing and systematic validation, I did.

-Pay attention, the slow reveal begins here...
+Pay attention, the reveal begins here...

-So when I tell you my team cut that delivery time down to 30 minutes, the fact probably seems "interesting" and maybe even a little impressive but, it certainly won't seem like enough to hit (and hold) that close rate... right?
+So when I tell you my team and I cut that delivery time down to 30 minutes, the fact probably seems "interesting" and maybe even a little impressive but, it certainly won't seem like enough to hit (and hold) that close rate... right?

-Delivery that fast meant (for literally the first time in their industry) competitors who bought from me could see their photos between their morning and evening competitions.
+My team's delivery speed meant (for literally the first time in their industry) competitors who bought from me could see their photos between their morning and evening competitions.

-Said another way, delivery that fast meant I was their ONLY option for seeing how they looked (from the judges perspective, cause I sat right next to them) between the two events.
+Said another way, delivery that fast meant I was their ONLY option for seeing how they looked and performed (from the judges perspective, cause I sat right next to them) between the two events.
 It was unparalleled and immediate visual feedback on their performance, between performances.

 Mine was instant.